RevealBi/Documentation/en/datasources/supported-data-sources/microsoft-analysis-services.md

 <a name='visualization-editor'></a>
 ### Working in the Visualization Editor

-When you create a dashboard with information coming from Microsoft Analysis Services, you will see fields organized differently, as seen in the screenshot below.
+When you create a dashboard using a cube data source like Microsoft Analysis Services, you will see fields organized differently in the  *Visualizations Editor* (see screenshot below).
+Cube data sources consist of hierarchies and aggregations, which have been created by the cubes' designers in advance.

 ![VisEditorDimensionsMeasures\_All](images/VisEditorDimensionsMeasures_All.png)

-As you can see, there is no "Fields" heading.
-In its place, there are two sections in their own query field:
+In the screenshot above, you may notice that there is no "Fields" heading on the left.
+Instead, there are two sections in their own query field:

 1.  **Dimensions** (depicted by a cube icon with a pink side):
     Dimensions are structures used to categorize data that can be measured.
 Elements in a dimension can be organized by:

-    1.  **Hierarchy** - when elements in a dimension are organized by hierarchy, you can use the whole hierarchy or part of it, starting from an element at any lower level.
-For example, if you have a "Geography" dimension organized in "Country → State → City" hierarchy, you can drag and use only the "State → City" part of this hierarchy.
+    a.  **Hierarchies** - when elements in a dimension are organized by hierarchy, you can use the whole hierarchy or part of it, starting from an element at any lower level.
+For example, if you have a "Geography" dimension organized in "Country → State → City" hierarchy, you are allowed to drag and use only the "State → City" part of this hierarchy.

-    2.  **Named Sets** (depicted by a folder icon and named "Sets") - an arbitrary collection of elements with a name (e.g. "Top 50 Customers").
+    b.  **Named Sets** (depicted by a folder icon and named "Sets") - an arbitrary collection of elements with a name (e.g. "Top 50 Customers").

-    3.  **Attributes** - elements are organized in single-level hierarchies (e.g. a "Demographic" attribute, containing groups of elements like "Gender," "Marital Status," etc.)
+    c.  **Attributes** - elements are organized in single-level hierarchies (e.g. a "Demographic" attribute, containing groups of elements like "Gender," "Marital Status," etc.)